 Unlike trademarks, you are not required to use your design right for it to remain valid.
 You do of course need to renew your design registration on time and keep all of the details up-to-date

-It is important to ensure that your details in the Designs Register are correct and up-to-date.
-The commonest form of modification is of course a change of address.
-But there could also be cases where:
+It is important to ensure that your details in the Designs Register, in particular your postal and e-mail address, are correct and up to date.
+The most common form of modification is of course a change of address, but there could also be cases where:

 - the name of your company changes